PARTICIPANTS – VISIBLE & VALUED

 - Participants volunteer as a group.
 Examples are: Habitat for Humanity ReStore, Safe Haven Community Project and FoodShare.

-- Participants contribute to the local neighbourhood by assisting businesses and services.
+- KEYS is visible and valued in the neighbourhood by local businesses and services.

 3. SOCIAL, RECREATION AND FITNESS